bahiirwa/upgrade-for-unattach-re-attach-media-attachments/README.md

 1. **It will work out of the box**.
 Move to your media library and you can unattach and re-attach attachments to various posts.

 ## Note
 [My initial issue came from here](https://stackoverflow.com/questions/45690582/image-post-attachments-not-specific-to-post/45705413#45705413).
-Thanks to [Unattach and Re-attach Media Attachments](https://wordpress.org/plugins/unattach-and-re-attach-attachments//) which inspired this plugin.
+Thanks to [Unattach and Re-attach Media Attachments](https://wordpress.org/plugins/unattach-and-re-attach-attachments/) which inspired this plugin.
 Just adding upgrades of the code to the latter so it is safer for use and have fixed some bugs.

 ## Frequently Asked Questions
 1. How can I contribute?
-* You can raise lots of issues here and also make some Pull Requests.
+* You can raise lots of issues here and also make some [Pull Requests through github](https://github.com/bahiirwa/Upgrade-for-Unattach-Re-Attach-Media-Attachments)

 ## Screenshots
 1. Bulk actions "Unattach" and "Re-Attach" in the Media Library